Volkswagen ID. LIFE Electric Crossover SUV: What We Know so Far

 Volkswagen continues to make a push for an all-electric future.
 With the ID.
 LIFE, the German automaker unveiled another concept model for its ever-expanding lineup of ID electric vehicles.
 The ID.
 LIFE is a compact crossover SUV that’s geared toward environmental sustainability and urban mobility.
-To find out the release date and pricing information of the Volkswagen ID.
-LIFE, read more.
+To find out what we know so far about the Volkswagen ID.
+LIFE, read more below.

 Is a production version of the ID.
 LIFE coming soon?

 If you caught a glimpse of the Volkswagen ID.
 LIFE and are wondering if a production version of the electric concept will be available in the U.S., you have reason to have hope.
 Volkswagen already announced that it will release a production version of the ID.
 Life in Europe in 2025.
 While Volkswagen didn’t definitively state that the ID.
 LIFE will be released in the U.S., Car and Driver reports it didn’t rule it out either:

 “I think a car like that, strategically, it’s got some SUV-esque proportions and the packaging, (it) is something certainly we want to do.
 You can’t get to all these dreams of (up to) 70 percent (of new cars being EVs) . . . if you can’t hit a price point that’s lower.
 So I wouldn’t say no. I would say take a look at it.”– Scott Keogh, President of Volkswagen of America